pantonante/3dRegistration/FastGlobalRegistration/readme.md

 By enabling the flag `-c` (default disabled), the transformation matrix is estimated by closed form solution.
 In particular, it's used the Horn’s method for the registration of 3D point clouds.

 ### Reports
-It is possible to export an HTML report of the registration process, it contains:
+It is possible to export a JSON od HTML report of the registration process, it contains:

 * Final transformation matrix
 * Timing information
 * RMSE vs/ iterations
 * A summary of the parameters

 ## License